-Many people with ARVD need an implantable cardioverter defibrillator (ICD).
+Many people with ARVC need an implantable cardioverter defibrillator (ICD).
 An ICD is a small electronic device placed under the skin and attached to the heart using a wire.
 Some ICDs use a wire under the skin over the breastbone.
 These devices use electrical shocks to treat life-threatening arrhythmias.
 This can help prevent sudden death.
-Your doctor will analyze your symptoms and test results to determine whether you need an ICD.
+Your healthcare provider will review your symptoms and test results to determine whether you need an ICD.

 You may need heart transplant if the damage to your heart has become severe.
 However, this is rare.

 Coping with ARVC

 Your healthcare provider may give you additional instructions about how to manage your ARVC.
 You may need to:

 - Limit heavy or competitive physical activity.

 - Get treated for other heart conditions.
 This might include cholesterol-lowering medicine.

 - Make other lifestyle changes, such as losing weight, quitting smoking, improving your diet, or restricting salt in your diet.

 - Reduce the amount of alcohol or caffeine you drink.
 (These can increase the risk of abnormal heart rhythms.)

 - Monitor your symptoms carefully.
 If you are gaining weight quickly, it might be a sign that you are retaining fluid due to poor heart function.

 When should I call my healthcare provider?

-See a doctor right away if you have severe symptoms like chest pain, passing out, or severe shortness of breath.
+See a healthcare provider right away if you have severe symptoms like chest pain, passing out, or severe shortness of breath.
 If your symptoms are gradually increasing, plan to see your healthcare provider soon.

 Key points about ARVC

 - ARVC is a genetic disease affecting the heart muscle, mainly in the right ventricle.
 It can cause abnormal heart rhythms, some of which can cause sudden death.
 It can also make the heart unable to pump enough blood.

-- Follow your doctor’s instructions carefully.
+- You should follow your healthcare provider's instructions carefully.
 Take all your medicines as prescribed.
 Follow any exercise precautions given.

-- If you have ARVD, or if you have a close relative with ARVD, see your doctor regularly for monitoring.
+- If you have ARVC, or if you have a close relative with ARVC, you should see your healthcare provider regularly for monitoring.
 This is important even if you don’t have any symptoms.